×

 What is the Z-score?

-Another type of dataset measurement.
-Z-score tells the distance of each entry of a dataset from its mean value in terms of standard deviation.
-In other words, how far away in “standard deviations” is a value from the mean of the sample.
+Z-score is a statistical measure that helps evaluate the distance of each entry in a dataset from its mean value, expressed in terms of standard deviation.
+It allows us to understand how far away a particular value is from the sample's mean.

 Example: